ComodoSecurity/openedr/README.md

 * Community Forums: https://community.openedr.com/
 * Join to Slack [![Slack](https://img.shields.io/badge/slack-join-blue.svg)](https://openedr.com/register/)
 * Registration [![Email](https://img.shields.io/badge/email-join-blue.svg)](mailto:register@openedr.com)

-# Quick Start
-The community response to OpenEDR has been absolutely amazing!
-Thank you.
-We had a lot of request from people who want to deploy and use OpenEDR easily and quickly.
-We have a roadmap to achieve all these.
-However in the meanwhile we have decided to use Comodo Dragon Enterprise platform with OpenEDR to achieve that.
-With simply opening an account, you will be able to use OpenEDR.
-No custom installation, no log forwarding configuration, or worrying about storing telemetry data.
-All of that is handled by the Comodo Dragon Platform.
-This is only a short term solution until all the easy to use packages for OpenEDR is finalized.
-In the meanwhile do take advantage of this by emailing quick-start@openedr.com to get you up and running!

 # Build Instructions
 You should have Microsoft Visual Studio to build the code